DC0202/receipt-processor/README.md

 ### Local Deployment

 - Ensure `go` is installed.
+- Go to cmd folder in the project to locate the main.go file `cd cmd`.
 - Run `go run main.go` to start the application.

 ### Docker Deployment

 - Build the Docker image: `docker build -t receipt-processor .`
-- Run the container: `docker run -p 8080:8080 --env-file .env receipt-processor`
+- Run the container: `docker run -p 8080:8080 receipt-processor`

 ---